Moses Jacob Ezekiel

-Childhood
+Early life

-Ezekiel was born in Richmond, Virginia, the son of Jacob Ezekiel (1812–1899), an Ashkenazic Jew.
+Ezekiel was born in Richmond, Virginia, the son of Jacob Ezekiel (1812–1899), an Ashkenazi Jew.
 His mother, Catherine de Castro Ezekiel, was Sephardic.
 His grandparents had emigrated from Holland in the early 1800s, settling first in Philadelphia and later in Richmond.
 His father was a cotton merchant and bookbinder, "a good writer and a well-read man, who possessed the complete works of Maimonides".
 While in the book-binding business in Baltimore (1833–34), Jacob founded the Hebrew Benevolent Society of Baltimore.
 Jacob moved to Richmond in 1834, entering the dry-goods business with first one, then another brother-in-law.
 He was secretary of the synagogue Kahal Kadosh Beth Shalome "and spokesman of the Jews of Richmond".
 In Cincinnati, Jacob served as Secretary of the Board of Hebrew Union College.
 He was a charter member of B'nai B'rith.

 The seventh child, Moses had three brothers and eight sisters, at least one of which was stillborn.
 He was brought up as an observant Jew by his grandparents, to whom his parents sent him to live due to financial difficulties.
 They owned a dry-goods store that sold suits and women's dresses for slaves about to be sold.
 They also owned a few slaves.
 Moses "was sent to a 'pay' school", that of "old Mr. Burton Davis", and he attended dancing school.

 Virginia Military Institute and the Civil War

-When Fort Sumter was fired upon and Virginia seceded, Ezekiel enrolled in the Virginia Military Institute in Lexington, Virginia, the first Jewish cadet (student) to do so.
+When Fort Sumter was fired upon and Virginia seceded, Ezekiel enrolled in the Virginia Military Institute in Lexington, Virginia, the first Jewish cadet to do so.
 He was Corporal of the Guard that accompanied the coffin of Stonewall Jackson (a Virginia Military Institute instructor) at his burial in Lexington in 1863.

-He and other cadets from VMI marched 80 miles north and fought at the 1864 Battle of New Market.
-He was wounded in a fight with Union army troops under Franz Sigel.
-After his recovery, he served with the cadets in Richmond to train new recruits for the army.
-Shortly before the end of the war, he served in the trenches defending the city.
+He and other cadets from VMI marched eighty miles north and fought at the Battle of New Market, providing crucially needed reinforcements against the army of Union General Franz Sigel.
+Wounded in the fight, he recovered and was reassigned with other surviving cadets to serve as drill instructors for new Confederate recruits.
+Shortly before the end of the war, he joined a last-ditch effort to defend Lexington during Grant's Richmond-Petersburg campaign.
+When peace was declared, he returned to VMI to finish his education, graduating in 1866.

-Following the Civil War, Ezekiel returned to VMI to finish his education, graduating in 1866.
-He studied anatomy at the Medical College of Virginia in 1866–68, thinking of becoming a doctor.
-In 1867–68 he was superintendent of the Richmond Hebrew Sunday School.

-He moved in with his parents in Cincinnati in 1868; his parents had moved there, where their oldest daughter Hannah lived, after losing their business in Richmond to fire.
-While not there long, in his memoirs he calls Cincinnati his home.